scambier/tic80-typescript/README.md

 ## What is this?

 The goal of this tool is to ease the use of TypeScript for the TIC-80.
 It contains:
-- `.d.ts`: a file containing the definition of all TIC-80 functions
+- `tic.d.ts`: a file containing the definition of all TIC-80 functions
 - `tsconfig.json`: basic settings to compile your `.ts` files in a single `.js` file
 - `config.json`: defined just below
 - `main.ts`: a sample TypeScript file